ProjectPythia/pythia-foundations/foundations/conda.md

 - [pixi](https://pixi.prefix.dev/latest/) and [uv](https://docs.astral.sh/uv/) are newer options that are gaining popularity&mdash;well worth exploring for the adventurous learner!
 - {term}`conda` is widely used for scientific computing, and this is what we recommend.

 A key advantage of {term}`conda` over pip is that it manages all types of package requirements, not just Python packages.
-The most reliable source of up-to-date, interoperable scientific packages are found in the community-maintained `conda-forge` repository (see below).
+The most reliable source of up-to-date, interoperable scientific packages are found in the community-maintained {term}`conda-forge` repository (see below).

 :::{tip} TL;DR
 We strongly recommend using {term}`conda` to install and manage Python and all your complex project-specific software.